 Like many cities and counties throughout the country, the City and County of San Francisco is creating more comprehensive disaster response plans to prepare for natural disasters, including earthquakes and disasters related to the effects of climate change.
-As part of this effort, San Francisco is deploying solar power and energy storage systems that will increase neighborhood resilience.
-Led by the Department of the Environment in close collaboration with other city departments, San Francisco’s Solar+Storage for Resiliency project incorporated solar+storage systems into its existing disaster preparedness plans, which now serve as models for other cities.
+As part of this effort, San Francisco explored where solar power and energy storage systems could be installed to increase neighborhood resilience.
+Led by the Department of the Environment (SFE) in close collaboration with other city departments, the Solar+Storage for Resiliency project explored the potential to use solar PV and energy storage systems during a large-scale grid outage.

 Cities have many facilities that are critical during emergencies because of the vital support services they provide to residents.
 As a first step, the project team surveyed city departments to define disaster preparedness zones and identify a list of emergency facilities with critical and essential power demands.

-The team created a map showing which buildings are part of its existing disaster preparedness plan—with solar installed and access to power—should a disaster strike.
-They also identified areas where a microgrid could potentially be installed to group together multiple buildings located within two blocks of each other.
+The team created a map of buildings that are part of its existing disaster preparedness plan and overlaid it with building information like seismic ratings and tsunami zone lines.
+They also investigated areas where a microgrid could potentially be installed to group together multiple buildings located within two blocks of each other.

 Next, the team explored the technical feasibility of installing solar+storage systems, or of retrofitting with storage buildings already equipped with solar, to enable access to the solar power generated by the system in the event of a power loss.